annuhuss/Model-View-Controller/README.md

 <h4><i>Model:</i></h4>
 <p>
 Model is the central component of the pattern which is independent of        the user interface.
-It directly manages the data, for example, fetches the data by interacting with database in the backend when needed.
+It directly manages the data, for example, fetches the data by interacting with database in the back-end when needed.
 It also plays with logic and rules of the application.
 The communication between model and controller is an essential part of the MVC.
 </p>